For two years, I worked part-time. Whenever someone learned this, their first question for me was always, “How old are your kids?”

 For me, this was not always the case.

-Less than a year ago, I worked 50+ hour weeks, commuted 45-55 minutes each way, volunteered on a board of a nonprofit organization (and became the vice-chair), was part of a book club, started a blog, tried to exercise regularly and cook healthy meals, and invested time in building relationships with family and friends.
+Until 2018, I worked 50+ hour weeks, commuted 45-55 minutes each way, volunteered on a board of a nonprofit organization (and became the vice-chair), was part of a book club, started a blog, tried to exercise regularly and cook healthy meals, and invested time in building relationships with family and friends.

 I felt constantly frazzled.
 My to-do list was pulling me in so many different directions that I was constantly thinking about the things I wasn’t getting done, even while doing things I enjoyed.
 Not only was I working long hours, but I was also managing complex interpersonal relationships.
 I was constantly thinking about how to maintain relationships, stay true to myself, and keep my livelihood.